Funding

 “Thanks to the Mickell Scholarship, I was able to give my best performance and make New Zealand history.
 Competing overseas was expensive, so having this support made a huge difference.
 Thanks team!” – Oliver Puchner

-Oliver became the Vice C1M World Champion at the Canoe Slalom U23 World Championships in France this year.
+In 2025, Oliver became the Vice C1M World Champion at the Canoe Slalom U23 World Championships in France.

 Christine Tustain Sports Award